rschristopher/ischristtrue.com/src/modern-views/free-will.md

     The traditional view of orthodox synergism strongly rejects any notion that God is or can be the author of evil, positing that God is 100% responsible for our salvation, and that man is 100% responsible for sin and condemnation.

     Most all Christians agree with this, even the strict Calvinists will declare that God is never the author of evil -- and this demonstrates a deeper truth that is difficult (if not impossible) to properly articulate in rational terms.
 It is a truth that is lived, in particular a truth that was lived in the life of Jesus Christ.
+Attempting to rationalize this fundamental truth with monergism creates the inevitable semi-Pelagian / Arminian reaction.